In this article, we explain why a waterproof bivy sack is a great ultralight backpacking shelter option.

-Bivy sacks were originally designed and used by the US military as a lightweight camping solution for soldiers in the field.
+Bivy sacks were initially designed and used by the US military as a lightweight camping solution for soldiers in the field.

-These early bivouac shelters worked perfectly as they eliminated the need to carry a heavier tent.
+These new bivouac shelters functioned well as they eliminated the need to carry a more substantial tent.

 However, they were not known for being comfortable and came with their own set of inconveniences.

-Bivies have grown in popularity over the years and are now used as a primary shelter for ultralight backpackers and long distance thru-hikers.
+Bivies have grown in popularity over the years as a primary shelter for ultralight backpackers and long-distance thru-hikers.